chrishargreaves/solve-it/README.md

 The raw repository JSON files can be viewed in the `data` folder [here](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data), under the subfolders `techniques`, `weaknesses` and `mitigations`.

+### Notes on color coding

+In the Excel and Markdown versions, colors are used to indicate the 'status' of techniques.
+- Red indicates a _placeholder_ (zero weaknesses added)
+- Yellow indicates _some content_ (1 or more weaknesses, but missing a technique description, or has 0 mitigations)
+- Green indicates _release candidate_ (this cannot be classed as complete, but has 1 or more weaknesses, 1 or more miitgations, and has a description in place)

+Note, this is controlled via the `global_solveit_config.py` script in the `extension_data` folder, and this behaviour may be modified by other extensions.

 ## Organisation of the techniques
 The file `solve-it.json` is the default categorisation of the techniques, but other examples are provided in `carrier.json` and `dfrws.json` (but these other examples are not maintained since the original release).